 A furnace tune-up is especially important whether you have a new system, or your unit is old.
 If you sign up for our maintenance plan, we will come to your home in the fall and spring to make sure your furnace is working correctly and there aren’t leaks or damage.
 If we find a problem, we can make a recommendation for repairs or suggest a replacement unit if your furnace is over 15 years old.

 If you’re still wondering which tasks require a professional and which heating maintenance jobs you can perform on your own, call Lex Air Conditioning and Heating for advice.
 As a family-owned business, we are here to help meet your needs and provide excellent customer service.
-Give us a call today at (972) 217-8955.
+And to keep your HVAC system in tip-top condition, we encourage you to sign up for our affordable HVAC maintenance plan.
+What is an HVAC maintenance plan, you ask?
+Basically, we’ll remind you when service is due and schedule regular inspections.
+Give us a call today at (972) 217-8955 to learn more.